How Small- and Medium-Sized Businesses Win Federal Bids

 Start at the Local Level

 Any time you’re actively searching for RFPs, it’s important to be efficient in your search.
 Focusing on only the RFPs your organization fits well within is an art form in itself.
-You don’t want to use all your resources going for that big NASA Cafeteria RFP when your organization has more experience in special events catering.
+You don’t want to misuse your resources.
+If your organization specializes in catering special events, you’ll have trouble preparing a response for a NASA facility-related RFP.
 Then you’re stuck reconfiguring your business to fit the Scope of Work instead of the other way around.
 Find an RFP that feels like they wrote it just for you.
-If the RFP seeks an annual contract to cater the fundraising gala, and you have 10 years of special events catering under your belt, then it’s time to illustrate all your experience and satisfied customers.
+If the RFP seeks an annual contract to cater the fundraising gala?
+Then, by all means, start leveraging your 10+ years of catering industry experience.
 This undeniably positions you as the best organization for the project.

 According to the Small Business Administration, in 2022, 27% of small businesses received federal contracts.
-However, the number of small businesses that have applied for these federal procurement opportunities has dropped by 40% in the past 10 years.
+However, small businesses aren’t applying for these federal procurement opportunities like they used to.
+Small business responses have dropped nearly 40% in the past 10 years.
 In essence, small businesses received more federal dollars, even with fewer candidates.
-With the annual goal of 23% of federal bids awarded to small businesses, the market is ripe for those early birds that can jump in and shine in a less crowded pool.
-Moreso, if your small business is woman-owned, disadvantaged-owned, veteran-owned, or minority-owned, the federal government seeks, even more, to award these businesses with procurement contracts.
+With the annual goal of 23% of federal bids awarded to small businesses, the market is ripe!
+So our advice?
+Be one of those early birds that can jump in and shine in a less crowded pool.
+Moreso, if your small business is woman-owned, disadvantaged-owned, veteran-owned, or minority-owned, the federal government seeks even more to award these businesses with procurement contracts.

 Many federal procurements are large projects that require a comprehensive team to tackle.
-If you run an engineering business and would love to someday take on a federal highway project, start by first partnering with an experienced prime contractor going after a similar project.
-Responding to a federal bid first as a subcontractor will both get you familiar with how the process works and get your business name in front of the eyes that might come across your prime bid later.
-Even if your bid as a subcontractor is not selected, it serves as a bonus that your organization is “out there’” and can handle federal procurements.
+So, start by first partnering with an experienced prime contractor going after a similar project.
+By responding to a federal bid first as a subcontractor, you’ll get a feel for how the process works.
+You’ll also get your business name in front of the eyes that might come across your prime bid later.
+Even if your bid as a subcontractor is not selected, your organization’s name is “out there.”
+Others will know your company can handle federal procurements.

 With the odds increasingly in favor of small- and medium-sized businesses to win federal bids, the barrier to entry has become lower than ever.
 This makes these once-white-whale contracts less intimidating and real options for expanding your business.

 Armed with all this information, the only thing left is the right team to get you started.
-The Bid Lab has assisted myriad clients through procuring a federal bid, and they have won!
+The Bid Lab has assisted many clients through procuring a federal bid!
 We can empower your organization and help them understand that small is mighty.
-We can help you achieve your expansion goals, or you can kick your feet up and let us take care of the whole kit and caboodle.
+We can team up to help you achieve your expansion goals.
+Or, you can kick your feet up and let us take care of the whole kit and caboodle.
 However you need us, reach out!
-We’d be happy to help.
+Contact us for a free consultation by calling 1-844-4BIDLAB or emailing respond@thebidlab.com.